Nau mai. Welcome.

-Our Senior Media Studies courses will help you develop your understanding and application of design thinking, project management, writing for the big screen or a digital publication, and producing for a real live audience.
+Our Senior Media Studies courses will help you develop your understanding and application of design thinking, project management, writing for the big screen or a digital publication, and producing, filming and editing for a real live audience.

 You will learn to: pitch your ideas with confidence; write with control, style and impact; and produce an engaging film for entry into our prestigious Media awards, The Pappies!

-- The process of design thinking and making a product for our community.
+Community.
+We engage in the process of design thinking and making a product for our community.
 The aim of our products is to engage and entertain real people that live in our Papanui community.

-- Tuakana-teina.
+Tuakana-teina.
 When you feel you are more expert at something we are doing in Media, help and guide others who are less expert.
 Our learning environment recognises that the teachers are not the experts in the room.
-We are all experts in something.
 We value learning from each other.